Thank you so much for your interest.

 – If you are successful with your home check a £50 adoption deposit is payable to reserve your chosen Westie.

 – WRUK will charge a minimum non-refundable adoption fee of £250, payable before you receive the dog.
 This does not even cover the cost of neutering, micro-chipping, vet health check and inoculations, or any other medical problems, like a tooth descale.

-– Adoption donations are not the cost of purchasing the rescue dog you adopt, they are there for all of the dogs in our care, now and in the future.
+– Adoption fees are not the cost of purchasing the rescue dog you adopt, they are there for all of the dogs in our care, now and in the future.
 Some dogs may have long term health issues and one large vet bill could wipe out any bank balance.

 – All adoption fees are used for all dogs vet fees, chipping, neutering etc.